 Who should NOT take this medication?

-- is allergic to fosamprenavir, amprenavir, ritonavir, or to any of the ingredients of the medication
+- are allergic to fosamprenavir, amprenavir, ritonavir, or any ingredients of the medication

 - benzodiazepines (e.g., diazepam, flurazepam, midazolam, triazolam)

 - ergot derivatives (e.g., dihydroergotamine, ergonovine, ergotamine, methylergonovine)

 - medications for irregular heartbeat such as amiodarone, disopyramide, dofetilide, flecainide, procainamide, propafenone, quinidine, or sotalol